TheTarotGamer/tarot.book/chapter1/README.md

 of the Ordo Templi Orientis.
 She was versed in the I-Ching as her choice of divination.

-The pair worked tirelessly on the creation of the 78 paintings that would eventually become the Thoth tarot deck.
+The pair worked tirelessly on the creation of the 80 paintings that would eventually become the Thoth tarot deck.
 Harris and Crowley both died before the cards could be published.
 They never saw the cards in print.

+Today we find Tarot cards nearly everywhere.
+You can find them in small stores tucked away in the mall, online, or at your local big name book store.
+If you decided to purchase a tarot card deck, you would be able to do so in short order almost anywhere in the world.